Canon 1Ds Mark II vs Fujifilm X-Pro2

 The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the X-Pro2 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The X-Pro2 supports UHS-II cards on its first slot and UHS-I on its second one, while the 1Ds Mark II cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Fujifilm X-Pro2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-Pro2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds Mark II does not offer wifi capability.
+In contrast, the 1Ds Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1Ds Mark II and the X-Pro2 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the X-Pro2 was followed by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.